-501.5.
+- 501.5.
 Containment integrity should be assessed using appropriate leakage rate tests for compliance with para.
-501(b); see paras 656.1-656.12 and 656.21-656.24.
+501(b); see paras 657.1-657.12 and 657.21-657.24. - 501.6.

-501.6.
 Inspection of a packaging for heat transfer characteristics, in compliance with para.
-501(b), should include a dimensional check and special attention to ventilation apertures, surface emissivity, and absorptivity and continuity of conduction paths.
-Proof tests, which may normally be necessary only for a prototype package, may be conducted by using electrical heaters in place of a radioactive source.
+501(b), should include a dimensional check and special attention to ventilation apertures, surface emissivity and absorptivity and continuity of conduction paths.
+Proof tests, which may normally be necessary only for a prototype package, may be conducted by using electrical heaters in place of a radioactive source. - 501.7.

-501.7.
 Although the confinement system includes the package contents, only the packaging components of the confinement system need to be inspected and/or tested after fabrication and prior to the first shipment to comply with para.
 501(b).
 Any inspection and/or testing of the fissile material should be performed prior to each shipment (see para.
 502.2 or 501.8 as appropriate).
 Dimensional and material inspection of pertinent packaging components and welds should be completed to ensure the confinement system packaging components are fabricated and located as designed.
 Testing will most often involve assurance of the presence and distribution of the neutron poisons as discussed in para.
-501.8.

-501.8.
+501.8. - 501.8.
 In cases where criticality safety is dependent on the presence of neutron absorbers as referred to in para.
 501(c), it is preferred that the neutron absorber be a solid and an integral part of the packaging.
 Solutions of absorbers, or absorbers that are water soluble, are not endorsed for this purpose because their continued presence cannot be assured.
-The confirmation procedure or tests should ensure that the presence and distribution of the neutron absorber within the packaging components are consistent with those assumed in the criticality safety assessment.
-Merely ensuring the quantity of the neutron absorbers within a packaging component, or within the packaging contents itself, can have a significant effect on the neutron multiplication factor for the system.
+The confirmation procedure or tests should ensure that the presence and distribution of the neutron absorber within the packaging components are consistent with that assumed in the criticality safety assessment.
+Merely ensuring the quantity of the neutron absorbing material is not always sufficient because the distribution of the neutron absorbers within a packaging component, or within the packaging contents itself, can have a significant effect on the neutron multiplication factor for the system.
 Uncertainties in the confirmation technique should be considered in verifying consistency with the criticality safety assessment.

 501.9.
-For further information see Refs [3, 4].
+For further information see Refs [3-5].

-REQUIREMENTS BEFORE EACH SHIPMENT
+REOUIREMENTS BEFORE EACH SHIPMENT